DanielBigGodness/GSL-Mash/README.md

 # GSL-Mash
-We will update the full project when accepted!
+We will update the data when accepted!